amruth3007/sample/README.md

 # sample
-The sample file to understand GITHUB
+I created the sample file to understand GITHUB

-This Repository is let me to understand about GitHub

 Done